Buying Generic Epclusa (Sofosbuvir 400 mg + Velpatasvir 100 mg) for only US$950

 Whilst Epclusa is not any better for treating G1 than Harvoni it is equal to, or a little better than, Sofosbuvir + Daclatasvir for treating other genotypes of Hep C.

 Recent research suggests that Sofosbuvir + Velpatasvir is only about 1% better than Sofosbuvir + Daclatasvir for treating Hep C genotype 3.

 However, the big advantage of Epclusa is that a person does not need to know their genotype of Hep C to begin treating the virus because Epclusa will treat all genotypes of Hepatitis C thus removing the need to take the Hep C genotype test.

 For a lot of people, this is a big saving in money terms because the test for genotype generally costs over US$260.

 Of course like all GILEAD products, with a price tag of around US$90,000 for 12 week’s treatment Epclusa, is grossly overpriced and out of the reach of most people who need treatment for chronic Hepatitis C.

-Like all GILEAD products the aim is to sell Epclusa at a price that maximises profits and minimizes access, so Epclusa is only affordable to people with top level health insurance or living in wealthy countries that can afford to include it in their National Health Services.
+Like all GILEAD products, the aim is to sell Epclusa at a price that maximizes profits and minimizes access, so Epclusa is only affordable to people with top level health insurance or living in wealthy countries that can afford to include it in their National Health Services.